 It’s a rite of passage for women as we move through menopause and continue on in our 50s, 60s, and beyond.
 We become members of the Belly Fat community.

 And it really doesn’t matter if we’re tall or short, thin or heavy, or what our body shape is.
 We are all inducted into the club whether we like it or not.

-So when we dress to hide belly fat, my friends, we’re all working toward the same goal.
+So when learn how to dress with belly fat, my friends, we’re all working toward the same goal.